 You can manage the pain at home by using over-the-counter pain relievers like paracetamol or ibuprofen.
 Alternatively, you can consult a pharmacist who may recommend ear drops that can be purchased without a prescription to help alleviate the discomfort.

-You or your child can conveniently consult with a doctor at Mobi Doctor for earache concerns.
+You can conveniently consult with a doctor at Mobi Doctor for earache concerns.
 Our medical professionals are accessible seven days a week, providing advice, diagnosis, and necessary treatment.
 They can also recommend a specialist for additional evaluation or care if necessary.
 Schedule your appointment today to begin the path towards feeling better.